overnice/homepage-next/static/en/case/nimiq-rock-the-boat.md

 ![Spree location satelitte overview](/cases/creative_nimiq/location.jpg)

-The rough idea: Get a boat, put a giant billboard on it, develop a cryptocurrency faucet, embed it in a nice webapp and link to the it from the giant QR code that is displayed on the billboard.
+The rough idea: Get a boat, put a giant billboard on it, develop a cryptocurrency faucet, embed it in a nice web app and link to it from the giant QR code that is displayed on the billboard.

 ## From idea to execution in less than two weeks
 We found ourselves with an idea and less than two weeks to do all of that and — most importantly — decide whether this was a good idea and if we had the guts to take the risk.